esoubies/FlexSIM/README.md

 ## Examples

-This folder contains scripts to download and reconstruct the 20 open 2D-SIM datasets described in [Table S1, 1].
+This folder contains scripts to download and reconstruct the 20 open 2D-SIM datasets described in Table S1 of [1].
 Each script is made of the following two steps
 * download raw data and set FlexSIM parameters
 * run FlexSIM.m function